sebastianviner/SebsLinux/README.md

 # SebsLinux
-An attempt at making a minimal usable Linux Distro
+An attempt at making a minimal usable Linux Distro that boots and runs from ram.